Chart Color Schemes

 Endeavour Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation, Endeavour Hills' dwelling structure consisted of 87.6% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Endeavour Hills stood at 37.9%, with the rest being mortgaged (43.1%) or rented (19.0%).
+The dwelling structure in Endeavour Hills, as per the latest Census, consisted of 87.6% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Endeavour Hills was at 37.9%, with the rest being mortgaged (43.1%) or rented (19.0%).
 The median monthly mortgage repayment was $1,848, lower than Melbourne metro's average of $2,000.
-The median weekly rent figure was $375, similar to Melbourne metro's $390 but comparable nationally at $375.
+The median weekly rent figure was $375, compared to Melbourne metro's $390.
+Nationally, Endeavour Hills' mortgage repayments were lower at $1,848 compared to the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing